-Page Annex A - Second Amendment to the comScore, Inc. Amended and Restated 2018 Equity and Incentive Compensation Plan A-1 Annex B - Amendment to the Certificate of Designations of Series B Convertible Preferred Stock, Par Value \$0.001, of comScore, Inc. B-1 Annex C - Certificate of Amendment of Amended and Restated Certificate of Incorporation of comScore, Inc. C-1 Annex D - Reconciliation of Non-GAAP Financial Measure D-1
+Page Annex A - Fourth Amendment to the comScore, Inc. Amended and Restated 2018 Equity and Incentive Compensation Plan A-1 Annex B - Second Amendment to the Certificate of Designations of Series B Convertible Preferred Stock, Par Value \$0.001, of comScore, Inc. B-1 Annex C - Reconciliation of Non-GAAP Financial Measure C-1

-COMSCORE, INC. PROXY STATEMENT FOR ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 15, 2023
+COMSCORE, INC. PROXY STATEMENT FOR ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 12, 2024

 In accordance with rules and regulations adopted by the U.S. Securities and Exchange Commission ("SEC"), we are pleased to provide access to our proxy materials over the Internet to our stockholders rather than in paper form.
-Accordingly, a Notice of Internet Availability of Proxy Materials (the "Notice of Internet Availability") has been mailed to our stockholders beginning on April 28, 2023.
+Accordingly, a Notice of Internet Availability of Proxy Materials (the "Notice of Internet Availability") has been mailed to our stockholders beginning on April [•], 2024.
 Stockholders will have the ability to access the proxy materials on the website listed above, or to request that a printed set of the proxy materials be sent to them by following the instructions in the Notice of Internet Availability.
 By furnishing a Notice of Internet Availability and access to our proxy materials by the Internet, we are lowering the costs and reducing the environmental impact of our annual meeting.